 Chase cards offer big sign-up bonuses and plenty of redemption flexibility.
 So, if you want lots of airline options, open several general Chase rewards cards, prioritizing the biggest sign-up bonus first.
 Know that if you have opened five or more credit cards in the past 24 months, you likely will not be approved.

-First, if you or your significant other have a small business or even a side hustle, consider getting the Chase Ink Business Preferred card, which is currently offering a sign-up bonus of 80,000 points when you spend $5,000 in the first three months after opening the card.
+First, if you or your significant other has a small business or even a side hustle, consider getting the Ink Business Preferred Credit Card* from Chase, which is currently offering a sign-up bonus of 100,000 points when you spend $15,000 in the first three months after opening the card.

-The Ink business card does have an annual fee of $95, but the bonus is worth more than $1,000 when redeemed for travel through the Chase Ultimate Rewards portal, and possibly much more if you transfer Chase points to a partner airline frequent-flyer program.
+The Ink business card has an annual fee of $95, but the bonus is worth $1,250 when redeemed for travel through the Chase Ultimate Rewards portal, and possibly much more if you transfer Chase points to a partner airline frequent-flyer program.

-Another good option, or a second card once you’ve earned your bonus on the Ink Business card, is the Chase Sapphire Preferred Card, which offers a sign-up bonus of 60,000 points if you spend $4,000 on the card in the first three months.
-The card has an annual fee of $95, and a couple who each open a card can rack up at least 128,000 points from the bonus plus the points earned for the minimum spend, if each person signs up.
+Another good option, or a second card once you’ve earned your bonus on the Ink Business card, is the Chase Sapphire Preferred Card.
+With the sign-up bonus of 60,000 points for spending $4,000 in the first three months, a couple can rack up at least 128,000 points from the bonus plus the points earned for the minimum spend, if each person signs up.